shadow-robot/sr_grip_documentation/docs/tutorials/integration/integrate_sensor.rst

 7. Click on :code:`Save` in the editor and here you are, your sensor is now integrated (i.e. you can see a state in the :code:`Task editor` tab that allows you to collect data from the referenced topics).
 8. Integrate the rest of your robot
-9. **Before** clicking on :code:`Launch robot`, make sure you run the node or launch file publishing the data on topics in another terminal.
-In our case, we would first run :code:`roslaunch kinect2_bridge kinect2_bridge.launch reg_method:=cpu depth_method:=opengl` before clicking on :code:`Launch robot`
+9. If you have not provided a launch file during step 5 (that's fine), make sure to run your node or launch file that starts the sensor **before** clicking on :code:`Launch robot`.

 .. note::